hakdo/process_safety/README.md

 # Exercise: process safety

-## Dpressurization of closed volume of ideal gas with heat input
+## Depressurization of closed volume of ideal gas with heat input
 Assume you have a volume of 20 m<sup>3</sup> with an ideal at 200 barg pressure.

 You can assume choked flow for your calculation.